-Your credit score is a 3-digit number between 300 and 850, generated by a mathematical algorithm (a mostly secret formula) based on information in your credit report, as compared to information on tens of millions of other people.
-The resulting number is said to be a highly accurate prediction of how likely you are to pay your bills.
+A credit score is a 3-digit number between 300 and 850, generated by a mathematical algorithm (a mostly secret formula) based on information in your credit report, as compared to information on tens of millions of other people.
+Like it or not, the resulting number is said to be a highly accurate prediction of how likely you are to pay your bills.

 If it sounds boring and unimportant, you couldn’t be more wrong.
 Credit scores are used extensively these days.
-If you rent an apartment, get braces, buy cell phone service, apply for a job or call to get utilities connected, there’s a good chance your report and score will be pulled.
+If you rent an apartment, get braces, buy cell phone service, apply for a job, or call to get utilities connected, there’s a good chance your report and score will be critiqued to qualify.

 If you have a credit card, the bank or issuer of that account is likely to regularly look at your credit score and payment history to decide whether to decrease your credit limit or charge you a higher interest rate.

-We know we can get our credit reports free at AnnualCreditReport.com.
-Now we can get our credit scores for FREE, too.
+You know you can get our credit reports for free at AnnualCreditReport.com.
+Now you can get your credit scores for free, too.
 Check your credit scores anytime, anywhere, and never pay for them at CreditKarma.com.
 You will need to create a simple, password-protected account.
 No credit card required.
 Plan to get hit up to buy all kinds of things and apply for all kinds of new credit.
 Just be strong, get your free score if that’s what you’re there to do, and move on.

 Yes, credit scores plural and you have at least one, whether you know it or not.
 In fact, current estimates are that you have at least 57 credit scores out there—but only a handful of them are important to anyone.